 Microsoft Sway: Microsoft Sway is like PowerPoint but with some major improvements—and it works online right in your browser.
 Sway has plenty of useful features, such as the ability to pull content from virtually anywhere, including websites and social media.
 With a simple drag-and-drop method, you can embed Tweets within your slides.

 Prezi: Unlike PowerPoint, Prezi allows you to make presentations with a non-linear flow.
 It’s also packed with well-crafted slide templates that can help you create slides and presentations more easily.
-The only downside is that other providers have more options for creating customized slides and graphics.
+But the real game-changer is the fact that you can interact on video with your presentations—in real time.

-Canva: Presentations with Canva is a simple, easy-to-use interface with lots of free images and design templates.
+Canva: Canva is a simple, easy-to-use interface with lots of free images and design templates.
 With this simple browser tool, you can make gorgeous slides that are virtually guaranteed to get attention.
-It’s less useful if you need dynamic, animated slides, but is perfect when what you’re looking for is spectacular imagery.
+It’s perfect when you’re looking for spectacular imagery, but you can also upload your own photos and even add animation and music.

 Emaze: It’s a great all-around option with the ability to create mixed-media slides with audio and video content as well as images.
 Even the free version offers hundreds of templates.
 You can also import PowerPoint presentations into Emaze and then upgrade them with new content.

-Powtoon: If you want to create slideshows with lots of animation, Powtoon is a great choice.
+Powtoon: If you want to create slideshows with lots of animation and video, Powtoon is a great choice.
 Sometimes, plain text slides don’t allow you to say what you need to.
 Powtoon displays and explains more dynamic concepts.

 Design Tips for a Powerful Presentation